umccr/htsget-rs/htsget-actix/README.md

 ## Usage

 This application has the same functionality as [htsget-axum].
-To use it, following the [htsget-axum][htsget-axum-usage] instructions, and replace any calls to `htsget-axum` with `htsget-actix`.
+To use it, following the [htsget-axum][htsget-axum] instructions, and replace any calls to `htsget-axum` with `htsget-actix`.

 It is recommended to use [htsget-axum] because it better fits with the rest of [htsget-rs].
 For example [htsget-actix]